 - Tomatoes, halved, seasoned and sprinkled with dried oregano then grilled in the frying pan or baked under the grill until brown on top.
 A slice of cheese on top is also lovely.

 - Crispy free range bacon.

 Forget the feta or use a vegan cheese.
 You can top with toasted seeds instead if you like too.

 Serve with gluten free bread or toast.

 Forget the toast and add a side or two.

 Mix a little lemon zest into extra virgin olive oil and drizzle away.

 Don’t worry, just leave it off.
 It’s still good.

-Love to receive your feedback!
-Post comments and let me know what you think of this recipe.
+This is also great for brunch, lunch or a super fast dinner!
+I'd love to receive your feedback!
+Post a comment and let me know what you think of this recipe.